Asgarrrr/Asgarrrr/README.md

 Nice to meet you!
 I'm just a French guy who likes to develop anything and everything ( often anything ).
 My favorite language is Javascript ( and by extension Node.js ).
 I can handle C and C++, but I'm just starting.
 I also know <abbr title="HyperText Markup Language">HTML</abbr>, CSS & PHP.

+I am currently working on a small Discord bot, [Luna](https://github.com/Asgarrrr/Luna), used by 49012 members.

 ###### This presentation is [updated](https://github.com/Asgarrrr) automatically every minute, most recently on January 12, 2017 at 3:30pm